TimMcCool/scratchattach/README.md

 ```python
 studio = session.connect_studio("studio_id")
 ```
-You can also get studios without logging in:
+You can also get studios without logging in: (But then you can't use any functions that require a login, like studio.follow(), studio.add_project(), ...)
 ```python
 studio = scratch3.get_studio("studio_id")
 ```